ctomkow/swITch/README.md

 ### DEVICE SUPPORT

-* See Currently Cisco and HP.
+* Currently Cisco and HP.
 I will be implementing support for the devices that netmiko does. https://github.com/ktbyers/netmiko
+* What to append at the end of each IP address
+  * `,cisco_ios`
+  * `,hp_procurve`

 ### FUTURE DEVELOPMENT